ayellapragada/root/README.md

 ## Ideas For Next

-- Refactor code and tests to Daylight() type structure for everyone.
+- Refactor all opts to have a :none, to go back and reselect.
+- This also makes everything feel slightly better for QoL.